dret/webconcepts/concepts/structured-syntax-suffix/+ber.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/structured-syntax-suffix/+ber"
 title:         "Structured Syntax Suffix: +ber"
+concept-name:  Structured Syntax Suffix
+concept-value: +ber
 description: "The suffix \"+ber\" MAY be used with any media type whose representation follows the BER transfer syntax."
 ---